klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # PROJECTS

-  Scope: Prodce a draft of a six page technical conference paper.
+  Scope: Produce a draft of a six page technical conference paper.

   Ideas: